-A business line of credit is a potential solution for cash flow problems experienced by small business owners.
+A business line of credit (LOC) is a potential solution for cash flow problems experienced by small business owners.
 Lines of credit work as financial safety nets, so you have a source of extra funds if you need them.
-Once you have access to a credit line, it’s there whenever you need it — you don’t need to vet potential lenders or complete a long application.
+Once you have access to a credit line, it’s there whenever you need it — you don’t need to vet potential lenders or complete a lengthy application.
 Although business lines of credit have been difficult to attain in the past, online lenders are making it easier than ever for businesses of all industries and sizes to get this type of financing.

 What is a line of credit?
 Is it right for your business?
 Keep reading to find out how to get a business line of credit!

 1. Decide What Type Of Credit Line You Need

 A line of credit is a financial product available for business owners, though it’s not quite like a traditional business loan.
 When you are approved for a line of credit, you don’t get any money.
 Instead, your lender will give you access to a certain amount of money (called a credit facility), from which you can draw at any time.
 A credit card is a type of line of credit, but there are other types as well.